 I moved out of the countryside to the Washington, D.C. area to earn my Bachelor of Fine Arts at Shepherd University.
 It was a rigorous four years, and I'm grateful I survived.
 In my last year at school, I was invited to join a local PR startup.
 I took the position and stayed in town with the Canadian guy I'd just met.
 The startup dissolved, but life with the Canuck worked out well.
 He applied to University of Toronto, and I applied for Permanent Residency.

 I moved to Toronto in 2011.
 After several months of freelancing for US clients over the internet, I took a position in the city and started to build up my network of friends, clients, and colleagues in my new home.
-I now freelance throughout the city and run Mumbleweeds, my line of paper and home goods based on my watercolour and hand lettering art.
+I now freelance throughout the city and run Mumbleweeds, my line of paper goods and gifts freaturing my watercolour and hand lettering art.

 Design and life stuff @steviedriscoll

 WE Charity • ME to WE • Indigo • Rogers • Engineers Without Boarders, Canada • McGregor • Cole Haan • Calvin Klien • Tommy Hilfiger • Michael Kors • Publish What You Pay, Canada • So Young • The Yoga Project • Engineer-in-Residence